i-doit/knowledge-base/docs/en/efficient-documentation/templates.md

 You can now determine which template(s) are to be used for the creation of objects in the section **Choose template(s)**.
 Select the desired templates in the drop-down menu and add these one after another via the **Use selected template** button.
 Information of multiple templates will be combined in each object.

 [![Generating Objects from Templates](../assets/images/en/efficient-documentation/templates/5-te.png)](../assets/images/en/efficient-documentation/templates/5-te.png)

+!!! info "The placeholders can be displayed using the :fontawesome-regular-circle-question:."

 ## Open the Template Function from an Object List